The Army Goes Rolling Along

 "The Army Goes Rolling Along" is the official song of the United States Army and is typically called "The Army Song".
-It is adapted from an earlier work titled the "U.S. Field Artillery March".
+It is adapted from an earlier work from 1908 entitled "The Caissons Go Rolling Along", which was in turn incorporated into John Philip Sousa's "U.S. Field Artillery March" in 1917.

 History

 The original version of this song, written in 1908 by Edmund Gruber, was titled "The Caissons Go Rolling Along."
 Those lyrics differ from the current official version.
 Gruber's version was transformed into a march by John Philip Sousa in 1917 and renamed the "U.S. Field Artillery March."

+In 1944 the U.S. Circuit Court of Appeals upheld a previous Federal Court ruling that Gruber, though he had permitted the song to be included in a 1921 complilation of West Point songs, had never formally copyrighted the work.

 The United States Navy, Marine Corps, Air Force, and Coast Guard had adopted official songs, and the Army was eager to find one of its own.
 They conducted a contest in 1948 to find an official song, but no entry received much popular support.
 In 1952, Secretary of the Army Frank Pace asked the music industry to submit songs; he received more than 800 entries.
 "The Army's Always There" by Sam H. Stept won, and an Army band performed it at President Dwight D. Eisenhower's inaugural parade on January 20, 1953.

 Many thought that the melody was too similar to "I've Got a Lovely Bunch of Coconuts".
 The Army decided to use much of the melody from Sousa's "U.S. Field Artillery March" with new lyrics.
 Harold W. Arberg, a music advisor to the Adjutant General, submitted lyrics that the Army adopted.
 Secretary of the Army Wilber Marion Brucker dedicated the music on Veterans Day, November 11, 1956.
-The song is played at the conclusion of the most U.S. Army ceremonies, and all soldiers are expected to stand at attention and sing.
+The song is played after most U.S. Army ceremonies, and all soldiers are expected to stand at attention and sing.
 When more than one service song is played, they are played in the order specified by Department of Defense directive: Army, Marine Corps, Navy, Air Force, Space Force, and Coast Guard.

 Lyrics

 The following lyrics are to "The Army Goes Rolling Along."
-This is the current official version, dating to 1956.
-As of May 8, 2013, only the first verse, the chorus, and refrain are sung.
+Typically, only the verse, first chorus and refrain are sung at official ceremonies.